 Last weekend marked the last of my conferences for this year: The Writer’s Digest Annual NYC Conference.
 This was by far the biggest and most impressive of the shows I attended this year, if for no other reason than the venue!
 I haven’t been to New York City since before 9/11 so it was amazing to see how much everything had changed in the past sixteen years.
 But honestly the scenery was just the icing on the cake because the show by itself was amazing.

 We started off with an “introductory” session by Gabriela Pereira of DIY MFA fame, a sort of workshop/class/ice breaker.
 This class was no joke as it was about three hours long and included a ton of information.
-I discovered ouIMG_2855t of the four types of protagonists I was an Underdog, though I desired to learn more about Survivors because that type of personality tends to elude me (Disruptor and Protector are the other two types in case you’re wondering).
+I discovered out of the four types of protagonists I was an Underdog, though I desired to learn more about Survivors because that type of personality tends to elude me (Disruptor and Protector are the other two types in case you’re wondering).
 That is also the type I wish to write about more, I feel Underdogs are overdone, and the other two don’t really fit my style right now, though I’m sure that will change over time.

 On Friday we began with a great class by Chuck Sambuchino about how to perfect our “pitches” which we would be using the following day during the PitchSlam.
 Despite already having my pitch down, I learned some very valuable information during this session and modified my pitch accordingly.
 The rest of the day flew by as I learned and learned (and learned!) with fantastic sessions going all day long.
 I didn’t even notice the passage of time as it felt like the sessions were over almost as soon as they began!
 And what conference would be complete without meeting some like-minded individuals?
 Everyone was so friendly and approachable, it was easy for an introvert (imagine that!) like me to make friends.
 I had a bit of a cheat at DFWCon because I already knew a few people from Twitter and we’d agreed to meetup beforehand.
 Here I was completely on my own, but it ended up being a great motivator.